hn/restic2influx/README.md

 ## Grafana

-With [Grafana](https://grafana.com/) one can realize beautiful diagrams of the data:
+With [Grafana](https://grafana.com/) one can realize beautiful diagrams of the data, feel free to [download dashboard example](restic2influx-grafana.json) and modify it according to your needs:

 ![Picture of an example Grafana dashboard](restic2influx-grafana.png "Grafana example dashboard")